-STONITH is only invoked if one of the failover nodes is no longer responding to Heartbeat messages and the cluster does stop resources in an orderly manner.
+STONITH only happens when the cluster cannot do things in an orderly manner.
 If two cluster nodes can communicate, they usually shut down properly.
-This means that many tests do not produce a STONITH, for example:
+This means many tests do not produce a STONITH, for example:

-- Calling init 0, shutdown, or reboot on a node will cause no STONITH - Stopping Heartbeat on a node stops the resources cleanly and fails them over to the other node without invoking STONITH.
+- Calling init 0 or shutdown or reboot on a node, orderly halt, no STONITH - Stopping the heartbeat service on a node, again, orderly halt, no STONITH